Robert W. Woodruff: Legacy

 In 1979, Woodruff and his brother George W. Woodruff gave $105 million to Emory University; they would eventually give a total of $230 million.
 Several buildings on the Emory campus are named for him and members of his family.
 The Robert W. Woodruff Professorships are named for him.

 He also gave large sums of money to other area colleges and universities and to Woodward Academy (formerly Georgia Military Academy) in College Park and the Westminster Schools in Atlanta.
 A Boy Scout camp in Blairsville, Georgia named the Robert W. Woodruff Scout Reservation, which is run by the Atlanta Area Council, was built following major donations from the Woodruff Foundation and Coca-Cola.
 Atlanta's largest cultural institution, the Woodruff Arts Center, benefited from his gifts and is named for him, as is Woodruff Park.
 A Robert W. Woodruff library is located in the Atlanta University Center and serves Morehouse College, Spelman College, and Clark Atlanta University.
 Another Robert W. Woodruff Library houses Emory University's main library.

 Woodruff was inducted into the Junior Achievement U.S. Business Hall of Fame in 1977.

-Woodruff was instrumental in the success of the dinner held in Atlanta honoring the Reverend Dr. Martin Luther King Jr., after King received the Nobel Peace Prize in 1964.
+After Mayor Allen stepped up his efforts to convince him, Woodruff was instrumental in the success of the dinner held in Atlanta honoring the Reverend Dr. Martin Luther King Jr., after King received the Nobel Peace Prize in 1964.
 Ticket sales were lagging until Woodruff signaled his support for the dinner.
+However, Woodruff still did not attend the dinner.

+The Jones Center at Ichauway (formerly named the Joseph W. Jones Ecological Research Center) was established in 1991 following the death of Woodruff to solidify the wishes in his will that Ichauway Plantation (his personal quail hunting preserve from 1929 to 1985) be held in a form of land conservation.
+Ichauway is a 29,000-acre property in Baker County, Georgia, that is home to a private, nonprofit research center that studies the woods, water, and wildlife of the longleaf pine ecosystem.
+Ichauway is owned by The Robert W. Woodruff Foundation.